KDE/digikam-doc/batch_queue/queue_settings.rst

 Saving Images
 -------------

-This view allows to customize the settings used while image needs to be saved in the original format.
-A queue can process file without exporting results to another format, as loading **JPEG** files and apply **White Balance** and **Resize** tools.
-Without a convert tool at end of your workflow, the Batch Queue Manager will write processed images in same formats that originals and use these settings as well.
+This tab allows you to customize the settings used while saving the image.
+It is not uncommon for a queue to process files without exporting the results into another format.
+An example would be loading **JPEG** files, applying **White Balance** and **Resize** tools, and then storing the results as **JPEG** files.
+When you want to save the results of batch processing into a file type different than the original, you need to apply a convert tool at end of your workflow.
+In either case, these Tool Settings are used to control the export process.

 All the details of these settings is described in **Save Images** section from :ref:`the Image Editor configuration <saveimage_settings>`.

 .. figure:: images/bqm_queue_settings_save.webp
     :alt: